pratik1105/CS-671/README.md

 The project uses NLP techniques like topic modelling using LDA analysis to come up with a model to predict fraudulent behavior based on the enron email dataset.

-Project done in association with Manuj Narang, Y14 IIT Kanpur.
+Project done in association with @ManujNarang, Y14 IIT Kanpur.